-Should brands get involved in the political conversation on social media?
+Should brands participate in political discourse on social media?

 WHAT’S IN THIS REPORT?
-This report explores consumer attitudes and behaviors around political content on social media, and how commercial advertisers can navigate the space during the 2019/2020 election cycle.
+This report discusses consumer attitudes toward and engagement with politics on social media, and how marketers can navigate the increasingly divisive social media environment.

 Exportable files for easy reading, analysis and sharing.